Introduction to Data Structures:

 Accessing Items from a Set:

-Since sets are unordered and not indexed, we cannot access elements by their index position.
-However, we can check if a specific element is present in a set using the in keyword.
+Since sets are unordered and not indexed, direct access by index position is not possible.
+However, we can check if a specific element exists in a set using the in keyword.

 print('a' in my_set) # Output: True